Flutter-Buddies/App/README.md

 ## Contribution notice

-Before you start contributing, you need to copy `.env-example` file and name the copy `.env`.
+Before you start contributing, you need to copy `.env-example` file and name the copy `.env` (**don't** delete the `env-example`).
 This is mandatory for app to build and is enough to get you going, but you won't see any events in app.
 If you wish to contribute to events part of the app, ask admins to give you the key.

 ## Adding your widget to the app
 The app will have a list of member user created widgets to display.